 the Atlantic.
 They head south and some go as far south as

 the coast of Brazil - and stay down in deep water there.
 They

 are not on the surface during the winter months, like we see

 them here all summer long.
 Where the baskers went in the

-winter, was not known before these tagging studies.
+winter, was not known before these recent tagging studies.